 The Company sets its capital risk appetite and limits considering the UK Solvency II Solvency Capital Requirement (SCR) and the cover ratio.
-The use of the SCR as the Prescribed Capital Requirement under Insurance Business (Solvency) Rules 2015 has been agreed with the GFSC1.
+The use of the SCR as the Prescribed Capital Requirement under Insurance Business (Solvency) Rules 2015 has been acknowledged by the GFSC2, and consent to consider the UK SII Eligible Own Funds as the Prescribed Capital Resources granted.
 The SCR and cover ratio are used to assess the significance of risks and to determine appropriate strategies for their management.

-The chart below shows the composition of the Company's undiversified SCR as at 31 December 2020:
+The chart below shows the composition of the Company's undiversified SCR as at 31 December 2021:

-1 UK Solvency II terminology is used in preference to Guernsey specific terminology throughout this report to assist with comparability in the public arena.
-References to Solvency II in this report should be considered as to the directive and regulations as adopted in UK law and regulation following the UK's departure from the EU where appropriate.
+2 UK Solvency II terminology is used in preference to Guernsey specific terminology throughout this report to assist with comparability in the public arena.